Credit Score and Beyond: How Financial Habits Shape Your Overall Financial Health

 Key Takeaways

-Understand the factors influencing your credit score: payment history, credit utilisation, credit history length, types of credit, and new credit
+Some factors that could influence your credit score include payment history, credit utilisation, credit history length, and types of credit

-Budgeting isn't just tracking expenses.
-It's a tool for empowerment, helping you allocate resources wisely and avoid unnecessary debt
+Budgeting isn't just tracking expenses; it's a tool to help you allocate resources wisely and avoid unnecessary debt

-Saving is crucial for emergencies, future goals, and retirement, providing a safety net and reducing reliance on credit during unexpected expenses
+Saving is crucial for emergencies, future goals, and retirement, providing a safety net for unexpected expenses

-Recognise the difference between good and bad debt, and formulate a strategy to minimise high-interest debt for a significant impact on overall financial health
+Recognise the difference between good and bad debt, and formulate a strategy to minimize high-interest debt

 Frequently Asked Questions